pponnuvel/ceph-tools/questions.rst

 - Writes to RBD is slow.
 What causes it?
 How do you benchmark (``rbd bench`` vs. ``dd``)?

 - Utility of admin sockets or how can they be used for retrieving information?

+- How to stop the cluster safely? (both via juju and standard ways)

+- How to add a new OSD?

+- How to add a remove an OSD?

+- When is it safe to purge an OSD? (or what boxes need to be ticked before removing an OSD)